The Algebraic and Geometric Proofs of Pythagorean Theorem

 Proofs of the Pythagorean Theorem

 Rearranging the triangles, we can also form another square with the same side length as shown in Figure 4-B.This means that the area of the white square in the Figure 4-A is equal to the sum of the areas of the white squares in Figure 4-B (Why?).
-That is, which is exactly what we want to show. *And since we can always form a (big) square using four right triangles with any dimension (in higher mathematics, we say that we can choose arbitrary and as side lengths of a right triangle), this implies that the equation stated above is always true.
+That is, which is exactly what we want to show. *And since we can always form a (big) square using four right triangles with any dimension (in higher mathematics, we say that we can choose arbitrary and as side lengths of a right triangle), this implies that the equation stated above is always true regardless of the size of the triangle.

 Exercise 5: Prove that the quadrilateral with side length C in Figure 4-A is a square.